salsify/avro-schema-registry/README.md

 id = client.register('test_subject', avro_json_schema)
 # => 99

-# the JSON for an Avro schema cna be fetched by id
+# the JSON for an Avro schema can be fetched by id
 client.fetch(id)
 # => avro_json_schema
 ```